psc-code/psc/docs/guide/installation/marvin.rst

    $ spack repo add ${HOME}/psc-infrastructure/spack/psc

-At this point, copy the files in ``psc-infrastructure/TODO`` to spack (TODO or symlink them?
-Is that easier?):
+At this point, copy the files in ``psc-infrastructure/TODO`` to spack (TODO: currently, one needs to copy the contents of .spack from another user):

 .. code-block:: sh